 Argument: [yes/no] Default: no

 Generates a report of the LD profiles available in the knowledge database.
-See Appendix 1 for details on generating LD profiles using LD Spline.
+See Appendix 2 for details.

 --ld-profile / LD_PROFILE

 Argument: [ldprofile] Default: none

 Specifies an alternate set of gene region boundaries which were pre-calculated by LD Spline to account for a population-specific linkage disequilibrium profile.
 When omitted or supplied with no argument, the default profile (containing the original unmodified gene boundaries) is used.